bacionejs/byte-armada/README.md

 But, after hammering out all the details of player-to-player logic, I had to switch to another strategy to be compliant.

+At one point, I used messenger for the handshake and supported remote PvP via STUN, but it was cumbersome and non-compliant.

 ---

 ## 📷 Barcode Handshake